oslopride/oslopride-website/README.md

 First clone the repository and install the dependencies using `yarn`.
 You can start a development server using `yarn dev`.

+We recommend using [VisualStudio Code](https://code.visualstudio.com/) when working on this project (or any other Node.js/JS project for that matter).
+It's [open source](https://github.com/Microsoft/vscode), and has a large community and lots of good extensions.
+When opening the project in VisualStudio Code, you can list the recommended extensions by navigating to the extensions pane and search for `@recommended`.

 ## Workflow

 1. Find or create an issue, and assign it to your self.